Adam Walsh dressed in baseball gear and holding a baseball bat

 Adam’s case helped to launched numerous initiatives when it came to finding missing children.
 Faces were put on milk cartons, shopping bags and mailbox flyers, and it led to the creation of fingerprinting programs and increased security at schools and stores.
 It also spurred the creation of missing persons units at every large police department across the country.

 In 1982, the Missing Children’s Act was created, requiring the entry of missing children into the FBI’s National Crime Information Center database.
-Two years later, John Walsh helped to cofound the National Center for Missing and Exploited Children.
+Two years later, John Walsh helped cofound the National Center for Missing and Exploited Children (NCMEC).

-In 1988, America’s Most Wanted debuted on Fox, with John Walsh as host.
+In 1988, America’s Most Wanted debuted on FOX, with John Walsh as host.
 This would be the first of many shows he’d appear on in relation to crime in America.
-He currently hosts The Hunt with John Walsh on CNN.
+He currently co-hosts In Pursuit with John Walsh with his son, Callahan, on Investigation Discovery.

 In 1994, big box retailers across the United States implemented “Code Adam” calls, which have store clerks mobilize when a child is reported missing.